 Dos and don'ts of business in South Africa

-- Do - schedule appointments a fair amount of time in advance and confirm the day before meeting.
+Do schedule appointments a fair amount of time in advance and confirm the day before the meeting

-- Do - be punctual, even if you expect to wait.
+Do be punctual, even if expecting to wait

-- Don't - be taken aback if your South African colleagues ask about your personal life or discuss their personal life after even a short amount of time.
+Don't be surprised if local colleagues ask personal questions or discuss their personal lives.
 South Africans are friendly by nature and this is common.

-- Don't - be afraid to join your colleagues for an after-work event.
-This will never be seen as an obligation, but instead, as a fun method of team-building.
+Don't be afraid to join colleagues for an after-work event.
+This is rarely seen as an obligation but instead as a fun method of team-building.

-- Do - dress conservatively (even if your office embraces a more casual air) when initially joining an office, cementing relationships with new clients or associates, or attending an interview.
+Do dress conservatively when initially joining an office, cementing relationships with clients or associates, or attending an interview, even in casual offices